-Nationals bring fresh bullpen, high hopes into Game 4
+Soto’s struggles typify Nats offensive drought in Series

 LONG NIGHT

-Friday night’s game lasted more than four hours and almost stretched into Saturday morning before the final out was made.
+Friday night’s game lasted more than four hours and stretched into Saturday morning before the final out was made.

 That’s a long time for a nine-inning matchup.